-The software described in this document is furnished under a license and may be used or copied only in accordance with the terms of such license.
+The software described in this document is furnished under a license and may only be used or copied in accordance with the terms of such license.

-No responsibility is assumed for the use or reliability of software on equipment that is not supplied by DIGITAL or its affiliated companies.
+No responsibility is assumed for the use or reliability of software on equipment not supplied by Digital Equipment Corporation or its affiliated companies.